 Absolutely anything can be a suitable subject for a blog entry; a Website of interest, OpenSource software, breaking news, a personal anecdote, a witty comment from a colleague, politics, a joke, a holiday, Microsoft, music, gadgets, your teams latest victory, anything.

-Just because someone else (an esteeemed blogger or maybe even a professional journalist) has written an article on the same subject, don’t necessarily let that put you off.
+Just because someone else (an esteemed blogger or maybe even a professional journalist) has written an article on the same subject, don’t necessarily let that put you off.
 Lots of people are searching blogs for a personal view and not that of a journalist.
 For example, if I am considering the purchase of a digital radio for my car, I would rather hear your views on the same make and model rather than read a two year old review in AutoExpress.

-As for technical content, while there might be reams of manuals, a wealth of text books and assorted wizards engaged in long running, complicated discussions with religous fervour that simply overwhelm you, remember that there will always be newcomers struggling in silence to insert their first row into their first table.
+As for technical content, while there might be reams of manuals, a wealth of text books and assorted wizards engaged in long running, complicated discussions with religious fervour that simply overwhelm you, remember that there will always be newcomers struggling in silence to insert their first row into their first table.
 So, if you have just written a squash ladder in PHP and mySQL, go ahead and share your knowledge.

 If you can’t think of anything to say, say nothing.
 Don’t be afraid of radio silence.
 Personally, I don’t bother with sites offering solutions for writers block such as ‘99 subjects to blog about’ as I am not really interested in your response to ‘If you were an animal, what would you be and why ?’
 [Although curiously enough I was asked exactly this question at interview once !]